schen8180/data440/hw2/hw2_report.md

                         with open('my2.txt', 'a') as file:
                             file.writelines(link['expanded_url'] + '\n')
 ```

-From the command line: (In order to extract the unique tweets out of all the tweets extracted)
+From the command line: (In order to extract the unique tweets out of all the tweets extracted), I used this command:

 ```
 (base) xi@Sophias-MacBook-Air-4 data440 % grep -Eo 'https?://[^ ]{50,}' my.txt | sort -u > new.txt

 ```
+Grep extracts the long links and sort extracts the unique links and sorts it in a txt file.
+I have relabled my file that contains 1000 links called my_1000links.txt

 ## Discussion

-In order to create a Python program that will allow me to extract links from Twitter tweets, I used the given codes from scrape_twitter_v2.py and added some of my code to extract links from the tweet objects generated from running the whole program.
-First, I referenced the python program from process_tweets.py and based my codes from that file; I checked to see if URLs were contained in the tweet obj, and if they were, checked if links such as 'twitter.com', 'twitch.com', 'soundcloud.com' are the URLs.
+To create a Python program that will allow me to extract links from Twitter tweets, I used the given codes from scrape_twitter_v2.py and added some of my code to remove links from the tweet objects generated from running the whole program.
+First, I referenced the Python program from process_tweets.py and based my code on that file; I checked to see if URIs were contained in the tweet object, and if they were, I checked if links such as 'twitter.com,' 'twitch.com', 'soundcloud.com' are the URLs.
 I made a condition so that this loop could only return the links that do not contain these words.
-After that, I opened a file appended all of the URLs in a new Txt file, and saved them for later use.
+After that, I opened a file, appended all the URLs in a new .txt file, and saved them for later use.

+The Python program is called scrape_twitter_v2.py, and it is saved in the folder of this assignment.

-I then used requests and Linux commands to extract only the long unique links from the file.
+I then used requests and Linux commands to extract only the long, unique links from the file.
 After many couple tries, I found that the command: grep -Eo 'https?://[^ ]{50,}' my.txt | sort -u > new.txt works the best at completing this task.
 I then saved that file into my directory by using > new.txt.

-I have also tried to write a Python program that could do this task, but it was not successful at extracting only the long links.
+I have also tried to write a Python program that could do this task, but it was unsuccessful at extracting only the long links.
 Thus, I used these Linux commands.

-This is what my python codes consisted of:
+This is what my Python program consisted of:

 ```